-The Merlin team got its start at a large national law firm where John Tredennick, our founder and CEO, was a longtime trial lawyer, technologist and law partner.
-In 1995, the firm asked him to become Chief Technology Officer, the first at any major law firm.
-One of his first steps was to hire a sophisticated team of software developers to build web-based workflow systems that connected the firm’s ten offices across the country.
+The Merlin team originated at a large national law firm where John Tredennick, founder and CEO of Merlin, was a longtime trial lawyer, technologist and law partner.
+In 1995, the firm designated Tredennick as Chief Technology Officer, the first at any major law firm.
+One of his first steps was to hire a sophisticated team of software developers to build web-based workflow systems to connect the firm’s ten offices across the country.

-Litigation Systems: In 1998, the team started offering workflow systems to help legal departments and law firms across the country collaborate in complex, multi-jurisdictional litigation.
+Litigation Systems: In 1998, the team initially offered workflow systems to help legal departments and law firms across the country collaborate in complex, multi-jurisdictional litigation.
 One major engagement involved developing a litigation platform for the defense of trillion-dollar qui tam claims against the oil and gas industry.
-The matter continued for more than a decade, with about 350 clients and law firms coordinating digitally on the defense.
-The team supported other cases, including a large offshore wage and hours claim against about a dozen major retailers.
+The matter continued for more than a decade, with approximately 350 clients and law firms coordinating digitally on the defense.
+The team supported other cases, including a large offshore wage and hours claim against nearly a dozen major retailers.

 Review Workflow: The team soon began building systems to automate other types of legal review workflow.
-One helped Sears manage advertising review with legal counsel.
-Another, helped Albertson’s manage labor cases.
-Later, they built a system that helped Wyndham, one of the largest timeshare companies in the world, manage timeshare marketing review.
-And several, that are still running today, helped AIG support its reinsurers and manage claims administration across the company.
+The team developed systems that helped Sears manage advertising review with legal counsel, helped Albertson’s manage labor cases, and helped AIG support its reinsurers and manage claims administration across the company.
+The team later developed a system that helped Wyndham, one of the largest timeshare companies in the world, manage timeshare marketing review.
+Several of these systems are still running today.

-Awards: These efforts led Microsoft and Adobe to film videos about the team’s projects, cementing their burgeoning reputation as legal innovators.
-After the team won several technology awards that went beyond the legal realm, Adobe’s CEO in 1999 nominated them to be enshrined in the Smithsonian Institute as part of the Computerworld-Smithsonian Innovation Archives.
-The firm joined such technology luminaries as Netscape, eBay and Fannie Mae (first Internet-originated mortgage).
+Awards: The team’s efforts and projects were documented by Microsoft and Adobe, which cemented their burgeoning reputation as legal innovators.
+After the team was awarded several technology awards beyond the legal realm, in 1999, Adobe’s CEO nominated them to be enshrined in the Smithsonian Institute as part of the Computerworld-Smithsonian Innovation Archives where they joined such technology luminaries as Netscape, eBay and Fannie Mae (the first Internet-originated mortgage company).

-By 2000, so many people were hiring Tredennick’s team for legal technology services the firm decided it was time to spin out the business.
-Originally called CaseShare, the company changed its name to Catalyst in 2005, when Tredennick bought the business from his law firm.
-Over the next decade and a half, the company grew from a handful to more than 180 employees spread across the world.
+By 2000, so many people were hiring Tredennick’s team for legal technology services the firm decided to expand the business originally known as CaseShare.
+In 2005, the company changed its name to Catalyst, when Tredennick purchased the business from his law firm.
+Over the next decade and a half, Catalyst grew from a handful of employees to more than 180 employees across the world.
 Data under management grew from a few hundred gigabytes to petabytes stored in five data centers in the U.S. and Asia.
-Its clients included many of the largest companies and law firms in the world.
+Catalyst’s clients included many of the largest companies and law firms in the world.

-In January 2019, Catalyst was purchased by OpenText, a multi-billion dollar global technology company.
-Not ready to retire, Tredennick founded Merlin Digital Magic, Inc. where he is joined by an increasing number of his old team mates.
-Their goal is to build software using the latest in open source and cloud technology to help clients automate review workflow and streamline compliance efforts.
+In January 2019, Catalyst was purchased by OpenText, a multibillion-dollar global technology company.
+Not ready to retire, Tredennick founded Merlin Digital Magic, Inc., where he was joined by an increasing number of his old team members.
+Their goal was to build software using the latest in open source and cloud technology to help clients automate review workflows and streamline compliance efforts.

 In the days of Camelot, Merlin conjured magic for King Arthur